 What kind of power should a flower have?
 Could you hit me on the head with a rose?
-Of course you could (if you dare, and face the consequences) but to what effect?
+Of course you could (if you dare to face the consequences) but to what effect?
 That I should laugh myself to death (see problem above)?
 That I shall faint due to the penetrating sweet fragrance?
 (Might actually work, orcs have a very sensitive nose that needs a certain amount of stink.)
 And even if it were poisoned, might I remind you that I am an orc?
 (Please, don’t tell me you haven’t grasped that fact by now).
 We digest rusty nails and old shoes.

 Where I come from, there grows some nasty fungus and there actually might be a flower that is gigantic and could (and would) swallow you whole.
 But in this world?

 She-human insists that the term refers to a time when people wore flowers in their hair as a form of protest against war.
 That was the moment when I almost suffocated from laughing so hard (which was perhaps her cunning plan to get rid of me.
 Hm).
 Only drug-meddled humans could come up with such an idea.

 Anyway, we listened to that flowery music and I also had a good look at the names of those who once played these tunes and were now captured forever in those round tins.
 I wonder if there’s a way to release them in order to smack them in the face with a flower, hehe.